-- 2.1 The Council continues to recognise that if it is to serve its communities well and deliver the agreed vision and objectives, it needs to attract and retain talented people at all levels of the organisation. - 2.2 The Council continues to ensure that its Leadership Team is structured in a manner that enables it to deliver the Borough Manifesto.
-This is reflected in this Pay Policy Statement which shows that the number of chief officer posts remains unchanged from the previous year.
+- 2.1 The Council continues to recognise that if it is to serve its communities well and deliver the agreed vision and objectives, it needs to attract and retain talented people at all levels of the organisation. - 2.2 The Council continues to ensure that its Leadership Team is structured in a manner that enables it to deliver the Borough manifesto and Corporate Plan.